Mezue3000/DataScience_World/README.md

 Project Structure:
-The repository is organized as follows: data/: Contains raw and processed data files. notebooks/: Jupyter notebooks used for data exploration and model development. scripts/: Python scripts for data preprocessing, model training, and evaluation. models/: Saved model files. results/: Output files, including visualizations and model performance metrics.
+The repository is organized as follows:

+data/: Contains raw and processed data files.

+notebooks/: Jupyter notebooks used for data exploration and model development.

+scripts/: Python scripts for data preprocessing, model training, and evaluation . models/: Saved model files.

+results/: Output files, including visualizations and model performance metrics.

 README.md: Project overview

 Key Features:
 Data Processing: Scripts and notebooks for cleaning and transforming data.

 Exploratory Data Analysis: Interactive notebooks with visualizations and insights.

 Model Building: Implementation of various machine learning models.

 Evaluation: Metrics and plots to assess model performance.